timoritkin/Groceria_grocery_store_program/README.md

 * SQL Queries for Data Management: The system employs SQL queries to perform essential operations such as data retrieval, updating, and management.
 This ensures the smooth functioning of the application.
 * Customer Information Management: Store and retrieve customer details , making it convenient for customers to track their order history.
 * Product Database: Maintain a comprehensive database of products, complete with details such as pricing, availability, and descriptions.
+* Implemented a secure password hashing function in Python to enhance user authentication.

 Technologies Used:
 * Python: The core of the application is built using Python, showcasing my coding proficiency and adherence to best practices.